rpsubc8/RP2040TinyChip8/README.md

 <br><br>
 <h1>PS/2 keyboard USB C</h1>
 If we have a Waveshare PiZero board, we can use the PIO-USB connector, i.e. the central one, which is located between the HDMI and the power supply.<br>
-From this USB C connector, we can use a USB to USB C converter.
+From this USB C connector, we can use a USB to USB C converter.<br>
 <center><img src='https://raw.githubusercontent.com/rpsubc8/RP2040TinyChip8/main/preview/usb2usbc.jpg'></center>
 Then we will use a passive PS/2 to USB converter.
 <center><img src='https://raw.githubusercontent.com/rpsubc8/RP2040TinyChip8/main/preview/ps2usb.jpg'></center>